-The digitizing process converts scanner pixel units into user defined scaled units.
+The (x,y) graph digitizing process converts scanner pixel units into user defined scaled units.
 The resulting X data spacing may appear arbitrary as a result of this conversion.
-However, the X data spacing can be adjusted by fitting the digitized data points using a cubic spline or linear fit.
+However, the X data spacing can be adjusted by fitting the digitized (x,y) data points using a cubic spline or linear fit.
 The X Data Spacing can be adjusted in the Graphing / Modifying (x,y) Data screen.
+This option does apply to gel data.

-4.7 Copy (x,y) Data to Clipboard
+4.7 Copy Data to Clipboard

-Select Copy (x,y) Data to Clipboard... to copy all or part of the digitized data values to the Windows clipboard.
-The data can then be pasted into other Windows programs.
-Use the scroll bar to move up or down within the digitized data file.
+Select Copy Data to Clipboard... to copy all or part of the data values to the Clipboard.
+The data can then be pasted into other programs.
+Use the scroll bar to move up or down within the data file.
 Drag the mouse (or hold down the shift key) to highlight the data, and then select Copy (all of the data can be selected by clicking on the row column heading or by pressing Ctrl+A).

-4.8 Save (x,y) Data
+4.8 Save Data

-Select Save (x,y) Data... to save the digitized data to a file.
+Select Save Data... to save the data to a file.
 The data can be saved in tab or comma delimited ASCII Text format.

-To export the digitized data into other spreadsheet or graphics programs, save the data in ASCII Text format with the appropriate file extension if required (e.g. sample.txt, csample.dat, sample.csv, etc.).
+To export the data into other spreadsheet or graphics programs, save the data in ASCII Text format with the appropriate file extension if required (e.g. sample.txt, sample.dat, sample.csv, etc.).
 Often the File Open dialog box for these programs will only display specific file types (e.g. .xls for Excel), however, other files can be displayed by selecting All Files . from the File Type drop down menu.
-Once the digitized data have been imported by the other spreadsheet or graphics programs, you can then use all of the features associated with that software to analyze, modify, or graph the digitized data.
+Once the data have been imported by the other spreadsheet or programs, you can then use all of the features associated with that software to analyze, modify, or graph the data.